PallaviZoting/calculator-behavior/Division.md

  And I press "equals"
  Then I see the "Divided number" as the result rounded off to two decimal place

-Scenario: Multiple times "/" is pressed
+Scenario: Division operator is press often
  Given The calculator is on
  When I type in "number 1"
  And I press "Divide"